Dancer, dance teacher and artist Olivia Holland fills Georgina Butler in on how relocating to New Zealand has reinvigorated her passion for dance.

 Northern Ballet dancer Olivia Holland is excited by the experiences she has had so far in her career and constantly inspired by the ballet bubble in which she is blessed to work.

-Dancers must have a keen eye for detail, an appreciation of beauty, an understanding of body lines and an ability to convey emotion — and these qualities are also proving to be invaluable for Olivia’s second vocation as an artist.
+Dancers must have a keen eye for detail, an appreciation of beauty, an understanding of body lines and an ability to convey emotion.
+These qualities are also proving to be invaluable for Olivia’s second vocation as an artist.

 Eager to share her love of ballet and admiration for her colleagues, the 21-year-old offers a unique insight into life as a touring dancer through her greeting cards and prints.
 Hours spent in classes, rehearsing and performing offer Olivia plenty of opportunities to indulge in the joy of movement herself and observe her fellow dancers.
 These precious memories and fleeting moments in time are then captured in her delicate drawings and watercolour paintings.